neuralpain/oneclickwinrar/README.md

 ### [licenserar.cmd][license]

 C'mon, you've been using WinRAR unlicensed for years.
-Just [get a license](https://shop.win-rar.com/16/purl-shop-2183-1-n) and be done with that infinite 40-day trial.
-(You can also use this script to install a license that you purchased directly from WinRAR.)
+Get a license and be done with that infinite 40-day trial.
+(You can also use this script to install a license that you [purchased from WinRAR][purchase].)

 ### [unlicenserar.cmd][unlicense]